JeroldLi/learngit/readme.txt

-now i'm on dev branch
-now  is now
+creating a new branch is quick AND simple stay simple stay naive!